Photobook Community Meta-list 2025

 Tania Franco Klein is a photographer.

-Laura González Palacios is the director of Chiquita Room, a contemporary art centre that operates as a gallery, artist residency and publisher of artist books.
+Laura González Palacios is the director of Chiquita Room, a contemporary art centre that operates as a gallery, artist residency and a publisher of artist books.

 Paul Graham is a photographer.